 Texas boasts the country’s third-lowest business costs and second largest population.
-With many fast-growing metropolitan areas, the state of Texas provides a superb customer base for those who want to start a new business there.
+With many fast-growing metropolitan areas, the state provides a superb customer base for those who want to start a new business there.

 How to Start a Business in Texas: